Hucaru/Valhalla/README.md

 - [ ] Communication Window
 - [ ] Quests
 - [ ] Reactors
-- [ ] Autonomous GM commands which can be started and stopped at will
 - [x] Server resets login status upon restart for dangling characters

 Metrics: